William R. Tyler Fellowships

 Dumbarton Oaks has long-established programs in Pre-Columbian, Byzantine, and Garden and Landscape Studies.
 The Tyler Fellowship is intended to attract students with genuine intellectual interests in any of those areas, but who do not necessarily self-identify as Pre-Columbianists, Byzantinists, or Garden and Landscape historians.
 The program is therefore open to candidates working on adjacent or related regions or time-periods, and especially those interested in forging connections to our traditional fields of study.
 For example, dissertation-writers who work on early Colonial topics that build on issues connected with Pre-Columbian civilizations might be appropriate applicants.
 Similarly, candidates focusing on American Indian or other native American cultures with links to Pre-Columbian studies, whether directly or analogically, may be considered.
 In Byzantine studies, the program embraces an expanded view of the field, with committed openness to a broad Mediterranean perspective.
 The transition from late antiquity to Byzantium; the medieval West, Slavic regions, non-Greek Christian East, and Islam, so long as they are examined in an eastern Mediterranean context; and the Ottoman transition are all areas that Tyler Fellows are welcome to explore.
 Certification in two languages other than English is required for all candidates in Mediterranean/Byzantine studies.

 The Tyler Fellowship provides funding over two years for advanced graduate students.
-To be eligible, applicants must have completed all departmental requirements, (including course work, residence, and general and preliminary examinations), before the application deadline.
+To be eligible, applicants must have completed all departmental requirements, (including course work, residence, general and preliminary examinations, and approval of the prospectus), before the application deadline.
 Shortlisted candidates will be expected to be available for interviews in Cambridge, MA, in February.

 One major aim of the Tyler Fellowship is to enable dissertation research and completion, and the Fellowship may include travel and residence overseas for this purpose.
 A special allowance is available to encourage research travel.
 Travel plans must be submitted soon after a Fellowship is awarded and require approval by the dissertation supervisor and the Director of Dumbarton Oaks.